Lucaterre/word_founder/README.md

 # word_founder

-Small tool to help find the start of the offset of a word and its length in a very long text quickly
+Small tool to help find the start of the offset of a word and its length in a very long text quickly.
+Useful script to correct offset and length in auto/manual annotation of golden corpus for NER.

 ## Requirements